 100%, but this can be defined by the team.
 By tracking both the average Pass rate and Health rate, the

 Results Strength indicator provides insight into the collective strength of the software under test for the selected time period.

 Invalid.
 This is based on significant variations from previous results such as drops in case count.

 Results Strength refer here.

 Test Effectiveness indicator is used for assessing how good the automated tests are at capturing side-effects, based on source code changes – i.e. generating new failures.
-These new failures have had a minimum 5 non-failing test status.
+These new failures have had a minimum of 5 non-failing test statuses.
 In general, new failures should be the result of source code changes – otherwise, instability of the application/infrastructure causes additional quality risk (i.e. random factors).
 If the source code is changing at a rapid rate, with no regressions, there may be a problem with the usefulness of the existing tests.

 Reasonable test regressions are considered healthy and beneficial to the workflow.